brainpolislab/TDA-Graph-Mapping-Framework/README.md

 ```
 The initial operation of the function involves fitting the Cover to determine the `bins`, denoting the bins within the bidimensional space generated following the Filtering step.
 Subsequently, leveraging these `bins`, the function generates the `hypercubes` that contain the input data, which are the initial data transformed during the Filtering step, considering one of the available dimensionality reduction techniques.
 These `hypercubes` subsequently serve as the nodes within the TDA graph.
 Following the identification of `hypercubes`, the subsequent step focuses on mapping a new sample within the bidimensional space defined by the variable `data`.
 This entails retrieving the index or indices corresponding to the `hypercubes` wherein the new sample has been mapped.
 Importantly, these indices align with the nodes of the preconstructed TDA graph, providing insights into the spatial location of the new sample post-mapping.

+Alongside the designed framework, a validation pipeline has been developed to demonstrate its reliability.
+Specifically, the aforementioned process has been applied to map train subbjects.
+This involves creating a graph based on train data samples, transforming each subject using the recently fitted filter function, and subsequently mapping them onto the graph.
+By applying the specified methodology to the train subjects, we identify the nodes to which they have been mapped.
+Reliability can be assessed by verifying that each subject in the train set has been mapped to the precise nodes of the graph to which they belong, as determined by the Mapper algorithm.

 ---